telnet localhost 80 GET / HTTP/1.0 If-Modified-Since: Thu, 06 Jul 2006 09:57:57 GMT If-None-Match: "714413461" If-None-Match: "714413461" HTTP/1.0 400 Bad Request Connection: close Content-Type: text/html Content-Length: 349 Date: Wed, 12 Jul 2006 08:14:49 GMT Server: lighttpd/1.4.11

 produces a 200, where a 304 was expected..

-#2 Updated by stbuehler almost 6 years ago
+#2 Updated by stbuehler about 6 years ago

 - Status changed from New to Fixed